hmemcpy/hmemcpy.com/source/_posts/2011-03-07-upgrading-tortoisehg-to-v2-0.md

 <!-- more -->

-One change in particular should be noted for users on 64-bit Windows &ndash; the default installation directory had changed from **C:Program Files (x86)** to the 64-bit **C:Program Files**, and some files were moved into subdirectories.
+One change in particular should be noted for users on 64-bit Windows - the default installation directory had changed from **C:Program Files (x86)** to the 64-bit **C:Program Files**, and some files were moved into subdirectories.

 If you're using SSH, and after upgrading you are getting the following message when trying to perform remote operations, such as **hg pull**: